BrysonW24/Python/README.md

 I believe there is so much capability to be apart of enabling education for all people on Earth, minimising hunger, building dearly needed facilities and homes, working on highly technical exploratory missions both on Earth and through the Solar system.
 All of this at various times in my life I intend to offer my service to, using data to help us amalgamate data flows and help to provide a tangible outcomes for people across the planet.
 Moreover, the world of AI has come so far since the 1940-50's... with still so much we don't know, and with AI being the next frontier, taking part in perhaps the most important development that our species has ever worked on - I want to be apart of the conversation as we develop closer and closer to levels of AGI (artificial general intelligence) and a key reason for shifting into this kind of work.

->An exercise which always leads to me to deep thinking.. answer this for yourself: If the human race could do one of these, which would you choose?
+>An exercise I ponder, answer this for yourself: If the human race could do one of these, which would you choose?
 >>A) A long life,
 >>B) To travel and explore space,
 >>C) To eradicate diseases,